Abrosaurus: Discovery and naming

 The naming of Abrosaurus has been a long and convoluted process.
 Abrosaurus was discovered in 1984 and was first described in the 1986 Ph.D. thesis of Chinese paleontologist Ouyang Hui, with the specific name "A. gigantorhinus."
-However, the publication does not meet ICZN standards so "Abrosaurus gigantorhinus" is considered a nomen nudum although it has been used incorrectly in at least one paper.
+However, the publication does not meet ICZN standards, so "Abrosaurus gigantorhinus" is considered a nomen nudum.
+Despite this, it has been used incorrectly in at least one paper.
 Ouyang formally described this species in 1989 under the specific epithet A. dongpoensis.
 However, in biological nomenclature, the Latin suffix -ensis is used only to honor localities and the name has since been revised to include the more correct -i suffix, used to honor male individuals.
 Abrosaurus dongpoi is now the accepted name for this taxon.

 The holotype, or original specimen, of Abrosaurus, ZDM 5038, is a fossil skull which is nearly complete and very well preserved.
-A fragmentary skull and a skeleton have also been referred to this taxon but published description is lacking.
-All of the material comes from the famous Dashanpu Quarry near Zigong in China, and is housed in the dinosaur museum there.
+A fragmentary skull and a skeleton have also been referred to this taxon, but published description is lacking.
+All of the material comes from the famous Dashanpu Quarry near Zigong in China and is housed in the dinosaur museum there.
 Abrosaurus and at least 4 other species of sauropod are known from the Lower Shaximiao Formation (also called Xiashaximiao) at Dashanpu.
 These sediments are dated from the Bathonian to Callovian stages of the Middle Jurassic Period, or about 168 to 161 million years ago.